MauroSerantes/Vector/README.md

-This is a way to implement a TDA Vector wich is based on array data structure.
-It provides certain amount of functions and procedures for his manipulation.
+<h1>This is a way to implement a TDA Vector wich is based on array data structure.
+It provides certain amount of</h1>
+functions and procedures for his manipulation.
 This template allows to using any kind of data type as his arguments wich make it very versatile.
 These are the procedures and functions prototypes that TDA VECTOR provides: